AlaNeponen/pytorch_example_project/README.md

 Program runs as follows:

-1. Train a CNN (model_1) to classify images from MNIST dataset
+1. Train a CNN (model_1) to classify images from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/)
-2. Train an autoencoder (model_2) to reconstruct images from MNIST dataset
+2. Train an autoencoder (model_2) to reconstruct images from the MNIST dataset
 3. Test how well model_1 can classify the reconstructed images produced by model_2

 A shortened version of the output of the program is found in [output.txt](https://github.com/AlaNeponen/pytorch_example_project/blob/main/output.txt).